kdgdkd/MIDItema/README.md

 - **Dual Playback Mode (Loop/Song):** Toggle between two modes on the fly. **Loop Mode** respects the `repeat_pattern` of each part, allowing for loops and vamping. **Song Mode** overrides these patterns, forcing the arrangement to always advance linearly to the next part, perfect for progressing through a song's structure.

 - **Quantized Actions:** All jumps are scheduled as a **pending action** and executed with musical precision on the next beat, bar, or larger musical divisions.

+- **Cue Jumps & Dynamic Quantization:** Assign key parts to Cues for instant, one-press access via F-Keys (F1-F12) or MIDI CC#2.
+Repeatedly trigger a pending cue to dynamically shorten its quantization, allowing for expressive, on-the-fly transitions from a long musical phrase down to the next bar.

 - **Comprehensive TUI (Terminal User Interface):** A clean, full-screen interface provides a clear overview: